exercism/python/concepts/decorators/about.md

     pass
 ```

-If a decorator has defined default arguments, you must use parenthesis in the `@decorator()` call for the decorator to work:
+If a decorator has defined default arguments, you must use parenthesis in the `@decorator()` call for the decorator to work, as you would in calling any function:

 ```python
 @decorator_with_default_arg()